sarkug/alx-system_engineering-devops/0x00-shell_basics/README.md

 	. with user and group IDs displayed numericlly
 	.
 And hidden files

 A script that creates a directory

+A script to move files